yuangan/EAT_code/README.md

 * Baselines
 * Training Code

+# Contact
+Our code is intended solely for research purposes.
+If you have any questions or wish to use it for commercial purposes, please contact me at ganyuan@zju.edu.cn

 # Acknowledge
 We acknowledge these works for their public code and selfless help: [EAMM](https://github.com/jixinya/EAMM), [OSFV (unofficial)](https://github.com/zhanglonghao1992/One-Shot_Free-View_Neural_Talking_Head_Synthesis), [AVCT](https://github.com/FuxiVirtualHuman/AAAI22-one-shot-talking-face), [PC-AVS](https://github.com/Hangz-nju-cuhk/Talking-Face_PC-AVS), [Vid2Vid](https://github.com/NVIDIA/vid2vid), [AD-NeRF](https://github.com/YudongGuo/AD-NeRF) and so on.
 </div>